OOHehir/esp32Remote/README.md

 # esp32Remote
-'Out of tree' project that allows a user , using a rotary switch to set a value & have it relayed via MQTT.
+'Out of tree' project that modifies a value when a rotary encoder is rotated.
+Sends the value via MQTT.

 Uses the [Seeed XIAO ESP32 S3](https://docs.zephyrproject.org/latest/boards/seeed/xiao_esp32s3/doc/index.html) using the Zephyr RTOS.
 It should be straightforward to adapt to other ESP32S3 boards.

+Uses the [ESP32 PCNT peripheral](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/pcnt.html) to count the encoder pulses.

+## Setup
 This assumes you've already installed & configured Zephyr.

 ## Working version